 - Offsets: Split the rhizome into parts, making sure each one has at least one healthy root system and leaf.

-- Offsets Removal: Plant every division in its planter with new, well-drained earth.
+- Offsets Removal: Plant every division in its own planter with new, well-drained earth.

-- Care and water: Once the new plants are established, water them particularly well and provide strong indirect light.
+- Care and water: After the new plants establish themselves, give them extra water and strong indirect light.

 Maintaining the health of Alocasia sinuata depends on repotting.
-An effective approach to doing it consists of this:
+Effective approach to doing it consists of this:

 Choosing the Right Pot